-- Colour Model Storage below
+Colour Model Storage on page 124

-- Scene Creation below
+- Scene Creation on page 124

-- Setting Up the Workspace on the facing page
+- Setting Up the Workspace on page 125

-- Naming on page 116
+- Naming on page 125

 Colour Model Storage

 First, you will need to create a storage location for all your models and palettes.
 The best way to do this is to create a colour model scene.
 There are different possibilities available to structure your designs and colour model scenes.
 We strongly recommend that you put all of your colour models in the same scenes.
 It is important to maintain a structure for your models so they do not end up scattered throughout the project.